FlashCC112/roblox-free-ugc-sniper/README.md

 And your done!

 ### Step 4
+You need to put in your discord webhook into the config.json file.

+(if you want to skip this step, go to step 5 and leave the discordWebhook in config.json as it is)

+### Step 5
 Put in the desired limiteds in limiteds.txt and seperate them with a comma.
 It should look like this
 Asset1, Asset2, Asset3
+You can also just put the ID if you want to do 1

 ### Step 5
-Just run the main.py file and you will see it starting to check if its free.
+Just run the start.bat file and you will see it starting to check if its free.
 That's all, hope you get some good deals and some good robux, if you do make sure to star this repository.